 The Department teaches a variety of classes.
 One-day workshops are assigned five credits.
 Multi-day workshops are assigned credits according to attendence.
 In general, with the exception of the first day, each additional day of class counts towards an additional five credits.
 If you only attend the first day of training no credit will be given.

 The Department of Libraries offers a variety of workshops designed for the untrained, working librarian who needs skills immediately to provide responsive, effective public library service.
 Two of the four basic required courses are taught each year.
 Other specialized workshops are offered on a regular basis throughout the year.

-Regional librarians can also teach mini-workshops on a variety of subjects.
-These workshops are not included in the annual list of workshops, but rather are scheduled as need arises.
-Mini-workshops are worth two credits.
+Mini-workshops will also be offered periodically on a variety of subjects.
+Credit for mini-workshops is dependent on the number of contact/instructional hours provided in the course.
 The Department also offers Materials Review Sessions which count towards two credits.
 A maximum of 15 Materials Review Sessions credits may be applied towards certification.

 Pertinent courses, workshops, and seminars may apply toward cerification.
 Candidates for certification may receive credit for courses only if they have been taken in the last five years.
 The maximum number of credits allowed for each academic course is 30.
 All library courses from an American Library Association institution, the University of Vermont or the Vermont State College system will be automatically approved.
 Approval for any other current course work must be obtained in advance from the Certification Board.